surprisetalk/writings/projects/Taylor Sarrafian.md

 Next, I'm going to work on sticking to [my routine](#Routine).
 My biggest hurdle with the routine right now is going to bed early!
 I'm much more productive when I have the discipline to go to sleep early, but it's a hard habit to form when all your friends gather so late in the evening.

-Consider making a "home page" or interface for _each_ habit!
-Actually, they can be interactive sections on the [routine page](/routine).
-I definitely need to do a lot of work for the Learn and Lift sections.

 Ongoing problems and possible solutions:
 - no motivation to start
   - start right now